tooobening/campground-exploration/README.md

 <h2 align="center"><a  href="https://tooobening.github.io/campground-exploration/">Live Demo</a></h2>

-## Introduction

-A web tool for planning a two-day trip is an interactive map with UI/UX design.
-It including all the populated places, national parks and national forests in the Western U.S (9 states in total), with ability to navigate to Google Maps.
-This map render a variety of layers: national parks, national forest, populated places and points of interest (POI).
-Users are allowed to get optimized routes after setting the original place and the destination, and the result also show all the POIs surrounding these routes within 100-mile buffer zone.

 ## Getting Started

 This application is based on JavaScript/CSS/HTML using open-source APIs and modular engine written in JavaScript.